Accent Vision Care

 Has your child been diagnosed with myopia?
 See the world through their eyes using this myopia simulator: myopia-simulator

 Those with progressive myopia are at a higher risk for developing eye health problems later in life.
-These problems can include cataracts, macular degeneration, retinal detachment, and glaucoma.
+Myopia is the sixth leading cause of blindness and more than 50% of retinal detachments are associated with myopia.
+Problems can also include cataracts, macular degeneration, and glaucoma.
 In light of this, it is important to see an optometrist for routine eye exams that screen for these issues.

 Risk Factors for Myopia